 Where is Best Time to Hike The Narrows Zion

 Please check average temperatures and rainfall levels in Zion National Park.

 Water Level and Flash Flood Potential

 The most important during this hike is your safety.
-First of all, check the weather before you go and check the flow rate and water level and flash flood potential of the Virgin River.
+First of all, check the weather before you go and check the flow rate and water level, and flash flood potential of the Virgin River.
 The best idea is to ask about the current condition in the Visitor Center Wilderness Desk.
 Hiking is not permitted when the river is high from runoff or flash flooding.
 Runoff mostly occurs in April and early May.
 Early Spring yields higher water due to snowmelt.
-In summer is also possibility of flash flooding.
-Above all, remember, that water level can change without warning, a rainstorm can quickly turn out a deadly wall of rushing water.
+In summer is also a possibility of flash flooding.
+Above all, remember, that the water level can change without warning, a rainstorm can quickly turn out a deadly wall of rushing water.

 Most noteworthy is that the difficulty of hiking the Zion Narrows is greatly affected by water flow.
 The flow rate of the Virgin River is metered, and at specific flow rates, your experience will vary, and at some flow rates, the river might be closed by the Park Service.
 At flows of 150 CFS (cubic feet per second) and lower, the river is accessible to Bottom-Up hikers.
 At flows of 120 CFS and lower, the Top-Down Narrows is considered safe to hike.
 Due to, flow below 50 CFS indicates relatively easy hiking conditions while flow above 100 CFS can be very difficult.
 To check the current flow rate, you can also visit the National Water Information System website.